IgnacioNinMailhoss/IgnacioNinMailhoss/README.md

 - 🔭 **Currently Working On:** Freelance projects as a **Full Stack Developer**, with a focus on scalable web apps and AI solutions.
 - 🌱 **Learning:** Advanced **AI Prompt Engineering**, **AWS**, and **Tailwind CSS**.
 - 👯 **Looking to Collaborate On:** **AI-based projects**, **Next.js apps**, and **E-commerce platforms**.
-- 💬 **Ask Me About:** JavaScript, Python, React, Angular, Tailwind CSS, AWS, and AI tools.
+- 💬 **Ask Me About:** JavaScript, Python,PHP, React, Angular, Tailwind CSS, AWS, and AI tools.
 - ⚡ **Fun Fact:** I love solving tech problems creatively and crafting seamless user experiences.

 ---